 All folders on your WordPress site should have a file permission of 744 or 755.

-All files on your WordPress site should have a file permission of 644 or 640.
+Meanwhile, all files on your WordPress site should have a file permission of 644 or 640.

-Click on the OK button and your FTP client will start setting file permissions for all the selected files.
+Click on the ‘OK’ button, and your FTP client will start setting file permissions for all the selected files.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.